ganeti/ganeti/doc/security.rst

   - overwrite a defined list of files on the host

-As you can see, as soon as a node is joined, it becomes equal to all other nodes in the cluster, and the security of the cluster is determined by the weakest node.
+As you can see, as soon as a node is joined, it becomes equal to all other nodes in the cluster wrt to SSH and equal to all non-master candidate nodes wrt to RPC, and the security of the cluster is determined by the weakest node.

 Note that only the SSH key will allow other machines to run any command